 Fighting Irish for All

-Program helps under-resourced students have full ND experience
+Program helps under-resourced students have full Notre Dame experience

 As Eric Kim started his junior year at Notre Dame, he didn’t know how he could accomplish what most students take for granted — welcoming his parents to Junior Parents Weekend (JPW) in February.